Weight Lifting Results After 1 Month (Female) & 4 Month Transformation Update

 Step 1: Eat Healthy and/or Try Dieting

-Anyone frustrated and wondering why you are only losing a pound a week while weight training might want to try incorporating healthier eating into their wellness plan.
+Anyone frustrated and wondering why you’re only losing a pound per week while weight training might want to try incorporating healthier eating into their wellness plan.
 This can take many different forms, such as opting for just one healthier option each day, trying a certain diet or meal planning, or tracking caloric intake of their food and drinks.

 If a person wants to increase muscle mass through their weight lifting, a surplus of calories is recommended; on the flip side, anyone hoping to lose weight through fat burning may benefit more from a caloric deficit.
 One can track food and count calories themselves or with many easy to use apps.